moraexams/website/README.md

 ## Development Guide

-After cloning the repository, make sure to create the `.env` file from the given `.env.example` file.

-### Prerequisites

 Below-listed tools are required to run the project locally:

 - Bun v1.3.1

+After forking and cloning the repository locally:

+- Create the `.env` file from the given `.env.example` file.
+- From the project directory, install dependencies using `bun install`

 ### Commands